Perfluorooctanesulfonic acid: Health effects in humans and wildlife

-There is a growing body of research investigating the health effects of PFOS in humans and animals, including the reproductive, developmental, liver, kidney, thyroid, and immunological effects.
+The effects of PFOS on humans and animals have been of much interest.
+The reproductive, developmental, liver, kidney, thyroid, and immunological effects have received scrutiny.
 According to a 2002 report by the Environmental Directorate of the OECD, "PFOS is persistent, bioaccumulative, and toxic to mammalian species."

 Pregnancy outcomes

 Several studies have focused on pregnancy outcomes in infants and mothers who are exposed to PFOS during pregnancy.
 For developing offspring, exposure to PFOS occurs through the placenta.
 While the impact of PFOS compounds on fetal development continues to be an ongoing investigation, findings have demonstrated a relationship between PFOS exposure in pregnant mothers and negative birth outcomes.

 There has been some evidence to suggest that PFOS levels in pregnant women have been associated with preeclampsia, preterm labor, low birth weight and gestational diabetes.
 Although, the strongest association is between PFOS levels with preterm birth and preeclampsia.
-There has been some evidence to suggest that PFOS impairs fetal growth during pregnancy, although findings have been inconsistent.
+Although there has been some evidence to suggest that PFOS impairs fetal growth during pregnancy, although findings have been inconsistent, the specific physiological mechanisms behind adverse pregnancy outcomes with PFOS exposure remain unclear.

-The specific physiological mechanisms behind adverse pregnancy outcomes with PFOS exposure remain unclear.
-One proposed cause has to do with PFOS impairment on placental blood flow.
-This mechanism could help explain several of the pregnancy-related outcomes from PFOS exposure including such as intrauterine growth development, low birth weight, preterm birth labor, and preeclampsia.
-Additional physiological mechanisms may include disruption in inflammatory signals during pregnancy, decreased trophoblast signaling and trophoblast migration.
-Additionally, PFOS exposure has been shown to be related to the downregulation genes corresponding to growth factors, pregnancy-related signal transducers, and maternal hormones.
-PFOS impact on thyroid hormone regulation also has the potential to impact several birth outcomes.